-Up to a third of people find that fampridine improves their mobility, so only this group would be prescribed fampridine in the longer term.
-The initial two to four week trial is currently funded by the manufacturer.
+About a third of people find that fampridine improves mobility, The initial two to four week trial is currently funded by the manufacturer.

 Friday, 22 December, I think that date will be etched on my memory for many years.
 Three weeks of taking Fampridine.
 I knew it’d helped me but the icy test was going to be measuring my new walking speed.
 Had Fampridine increased my walking speed enough for me to receive it on prescription?
 Three weeks […]